dsilgadosalcedo/codecraft/REFACTORING_ROADMAP.md

 ### Phase B: Adopt Feature Folders & Rename (1–2 days)

-- Relocate each feature’s containers, UIs, and hooks into `src/features/<feature>/…`.
+- Relocate each feature's containers, UIs, and hooks into `src/features/<feature>/…`.
 - Rename existing `.jsx` files to `.tsx` and define prop interfaces.
 - Update import paths to reflect the new structure.